-Detector coils.
 As long as the electronic properties of the detector coils fall within reasonable bounds, the actual details of construction are for the most part quite flexible.
 There are two critical conditions, however, that must be taken into account.
-One is that the coils be waterproof.
-Even small amounts of moisture in the windings of a coil can serve to destroy its sensitivity.
-Second, there must be no ferrous metal anywhere in the immediate vicinity of the detectors.
+1) The coils must be waterproof; even small amounts of moisture in the windings of a coil can destroy its sensitivity.
+2) There must be no ferrous metal anywhere in the immediate vicinity of the detectors.
 If bolts are to be used in construction or mounting, both aluminum and plastics are suitable.
-Exact should be avoided as it may sometimes contain farrous impubities.
+Brass should be avoided as it may sometimes contain ferrous impurities.

-The coils used in our prototype model were constructed in the following manner: The core consisted of a six ounce polythere bottle 1.85 inches in diameter (available from any chemists' supplier).
-Two plexiglass endplates (4"xt"x3/8") were machined with holes of the same diameter as the bottle.
-These endplates were then slid onto the bottle and eccented in place, 2" apart.
-The coil itself was pile wourd (layer winding is not necessary) with 3 pounds (945 feet, approximately 1300-1400 turns) of #20 AWG enamelled copper wire.
-The leads of the coil were soldered to a coaxial cable which passed in snugly through a hole drilled in one of the emiplates.
-The coil was then entirely boxed in with plexiglass, the pieces being attached with cement (Figure 2).
-All seems and cracks were sealed to make the coil fully waterproof.
-Finally, an additional piece of 3/8" plexiglass was demented to the top of the coil assembly.
-Into this piece were drilled two bolas which ware then tapped to receive the aluminum bolts which secured the coil assembly to the frame,
+The coils used in our prototype model were constructed in the following manner: the core consisted of a six-ounce polythene bottle 1.85 inches in diameter (available from any chemists' supplier).
+Two plexiglass endplates (4 in. x 6 in. x 3/8 in.) were machined with holes of the same diameter as the bottle.
+These endplates were then slid onto the bottle and cemented in place, 2 inches apart.
+The coil itself was pile wound (layer winding is not necessary) with 3 lbs.
+(945 ft.; approx. 1300-1400 turns) of #20 AWG enamelled copper wire.
+The leads of the coil were soldered to a coaxial cable, which passed in snugly through a hole drilled in one of the endplates.
+The coil was then entirely boxed in with plexiglass, the pieces being attached with cement (FIG. 3).
+All seams and cracks were sealed to make the coil fully waterproof.
+Finally, an additional piece of 3/8-inch plexiglass was cemented to the top of the coil assembly.
+Into this piece were drilled two holes, which were then tapped to receive the aluminum bolts which secured the coil assembly to the frame.

-Both coils should be made identically that is, they should be wound in the same direction and their ends should be attached to the coaxial cable in the same order.
+Both coils should be made identically.
+That is, they should be wound in the same direction and their ends should be attached to the coaxial cable in the same order.
 This is important because the wiring of the coaxial cable sockets, as shown in the schematic diagram, is such that the coils, when plugged into the circuit, are connected electrically in opposition to each other.
-The advantage of this arrangement is that it serves to minimize external interference by causing most of the ambient electromagnetic pickup to causal cut.
+The advantage of this arrangement is that it serves to minimize external interference by causing most of the ambient electromagnetic pickup to cancel out.